NickoGNS/NickoGNS/README.md

 - 🤔 I’m planning to learn next
   - Rust or C++
 - ⚡ I’m interested in
-  - Game Developement
+  - Game Development
-  - Full-stack Developement
+  - Full-stack Development